Yawgoog Scout Reservation: Landscape

 Yawgoog is located in the southwestern corner of Rhode Island—the closest town Hopkinton, RI, which sits at 41.44N -71.79W.
 The terrain of the reservation is fairly flat, with only one hill (Hill 407), located in the southwestern corner of the reservation.
 Most of the reservation is forested and consists of deciduous and evergreen trees.
 On May 4–6, 1930, the camp suffered a forest fire.
 Much of the forest was destroyed and subsequently replaced with white pines due to their ability to grow quickly.
 Remnants of the fire are unnoticeable today.
 There are six main trails that are marked throughout the reservation, and named by colored chevrons (Red, Orange, Yellow, Green, Blue, White) which mark each trail.
 Trails run through the camps, as well as out through the wilderness to various sights and ponds of the reservation.

 The reservation includes three ponds—the main pond is Yawgoog Pond, which serves as the nexus for the three camps for most water and boating activities.
 To the south, and connected to Yawgoog Pond via a dam and "long cove" is Wincheck Pond.
 And, to the north of Yawgoog Pond is Hidden Lake (accessible by hiking the "Hidden Lake Trail"), found after the forest fire.
 Hidden Lake was acidified to the point that there is no longer any fish or plants living in it after all of the debris created by the forest fire that exposed it was bulldozed into the lake.
 There is also a trail to nearby Long Pond further south (and downstream from Wincheck).
 There are several islands on Yawgoog Pond, including Cranberry and Submarine islands in the north corner of the pond, Ant and Schooner Islands which are adjacent to the largest island, named King Phillips Island.
 King Phillips Island has periodically hosted "adventure camps" over the years but has been largely disused over the past 20 years.

 The reservation covers roughly 1,800 acres of land which partly extends into Connecticut.

 Organization and traditions

 Each camp is usually run by a camp director, assistant camp director, and two program commissioners, with three for Camp Sandy Beach (aside from 2021 due to outstanding circumstances), all of which answer to the Reservation Director (currently Jonathan DiLuglio).
 As there are three distinct camps, each has its own songs, cheers, history, and traditions.
 Each campsite within a camp has a short motto.
 With the exception of each camp's waterfront and dining lodge, all program centers are available to campers from all three camps.

+At the end of each week of camp, all of the troops from all of the camps form ranks and do a ceremony called the Camp Yawgoog Dress Parade.